Warriors hold off New Albany with late scores

 • Warriors racked up 374 yards of offense.

-• Next up, Corinth travels to Ripley.
-New Albany hosts Tishomingo County.
+• Next up, Corinth travels to Ripley, while New Albany hosts Tishomingo County.